 From our point of view we have been able to merge the original work we developed in 1994/5 with the developments of the last 30 years which have largely emerged over the last 20 years.
 In a nutshell what was “anger management” became “emotional regulation”.

 For clients to be able to make changes in their behaviours they first have to understand just what drives those behaviours, and the emotional memories which helped to lay down their pre-dispositions to their personal types of behaviour.
 This can be summarised, linguistically, as developing their “auto-biographical memory”.
 For the individual the need is for “EXPERIENCE” which can be gathered from an EXPERIENTIAL style of working.

 Much of the “counselling” work undertaken by people, which thousands of counsellors and psychotherapists have been trained to deliver, involves “cognitive behavioural therapy,” CBT.
-Nearly all of such work involved “language”.
+Nearly all of such work involves “language”.
 Language is just one even minor form of communication.
 Sometimes the results help an individual to “talk the talk”.
 But much more importantly as we would see it, is to be able to “walk the walk”.
 Really what CBT has meant is that the individuals were able to expand their knowledge about their behaviours but without necessarily being able to do anything about changing them!
-“Emotion” has been and is being slowly added by able therapists.
+“Emotion” has been and is being slowly added to the CBT by able therapists.
 But, in order to change behaviours “new paths” need to be trodden through those behavioural corn fields, as Siegel puts it!
 Those “new paths” involve a range of new and varied ways of communicating, all of which need to be practised.
-Only some of them are practised with words!
+Few of them are practised with words alone!